cggh/panoptes/documentation/index.rst

-.. panoptes documentation master file, created by sphinx-quickstart on Wed Jan 15 16:44:08 2014.
+.. panoptes documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Panoptes - eyes on your data
 ============================